drinkynet/codelocks-api/README.md

 Lightweight PHP wrapper for the [Codelocks Connect API](https://www.codelocksconnect.net/api-documentation).

-This wrapper update is aimed at being backwards compatible with the previous version makign it a drop-in replacement to connect to the new API with no breaking changes to method calls or structure.
+This wrapper update is aimed at being backwards compatible with the previous version making it a drop-in replacement to connect to the new API with no breaking changes to method calls or structure.

 ## Installing